shintoo/polka-dot/README.md

 `polka-dot list`
 `list` will list all of the currently saved packages.

 ##Notes
-polka-dot will not save your current configuration when `apply` is used, so make sure to `save` before you `apply` if you wish to save your current configuration before changing!
+- polka-dot will not save your current configuration when `apply` is used, so make sure to `save` before you `apply` if you wish to save your current configuration before changing!
+- Many programs require some sort of reload or restart to apply their config.
+To see the effects of `apply`, make sure to do any required refreshes.